nnourue/kepler-exoplanet-classification/README.md

 - **`radius_ratio`** — more discriminative than planetary radius alone.
 Extreme ratios are characteristic of eclipsing binary stars mimicking planetary transits.
 - **`koi_kepmag`** — the brightness of the star as observed by Kepler.
 Fainter stars produce noisier light curves, which increases the chance of a misidentified signal.
 - **`koi_multiplicity`** — stars with multiple candidates are far more likely to host real planets.
 The model picked this up without being told — it learned the multiplicity boost from the data.
 - **`score_period`** — combines confidence and orbital period into one signal.
-High confidence at long periods strongly favors a real planet.
+High confidence at long periods strongly favours a real planet.
 - **`koi_steff`** — stellar effective temperature.
 Hotter stars are more active, which can produce false signals that mimic planetary transits.
 - **`koi_period`** — short orbital periods are disproportionately associated with false positives, as grazing eclipsing binaries preferentially cluster at short periods.